JadedMoonBunny/Website-Portfolio-CodeKY/README.md

 When it comes to the features, I plan on having my website utilize

 Javascript: A responsive hamburger-style menu

 CSS: A simple hide/show div

 CSS: A fade in/fade out over hover

 The sight will also feature a responsive contact form made in Javascript

+To get the most out of the website and make sure it is functional.
+Download the files and open them in Visual Studio Code.
+If you do not have the extension Live Server, please download it as it will display and run the website.